-An addition of 20 μmol L-1 DMS increased the rate of CH4 photoproduction by 27-45% in the air-purged sample (Fig. 7a) and by 14-6400% in the N2-purged sample (Fig. 7b) over a time-series irradiation of up to 166.3 h.
+An addition of 20 μmol L-1 DMS increased the rate of CH4 photoproduction by 27-45 % in the air treatment (Fig. 7a) and by 14-6400 % in the N2-treatment (Fig. 7b) over a time series irradiation of up to 166.3 h.
 The difference between the DMS-amended and the original sample increased with irradiation time.
-Irradiation of samples containing varying DMS concentrations revealed an first-order kinetics of CH4 production with respect to [DMS] in the air-treatment but an Michaelis-Menten type of kinetics in the N2-treatment, with the production rate in the N2-treatment two orders of magnitude higher than in the air-treatment at [DMS] > 20 μmol L-1 (Fig. 8).
+Irradiation of samples containing varying DMS concentrations revealed a first-order kinetics of CH4 production with respect to [DMS] in the air treatment but a Michaelis-Menten type of kinetics in the N2-treatment, with the production rate in the N2-treatment 2 orders of magnitude higher than in the air treatment at [DMS] > 20 μmol L-1 (Fig. 8).

-The similar patterns of the O2 effect with and without the addition of DMS suggest that CH4 photoproduction from DMS may also proceed through the formation of CH3 radicals.
+The similar patterns of the O_2 effect with and without the addition of DMS suggest that CH4 photoproduction from DMS may also proceed through the formation of CH3 radicals.
 DMS does not undergo direct photolysis, since it is transparent within the spectrum of solar radiation reaching the earth's surface (McDiarmid, 1974).
 However, DMS can be degraded by photosensitizing reactions, including those initiated by CDOM (Brimblecombe and Shooter, 1986).
-The saturation of CH4 production at elevated DMS concentrations in the N2-purged sample (Fig. 8) could be interpreted as a limitation of the photosensitizing capacity of CDOM and/or the availability of substrates for Habstraction.
+The saturation of CH4 production at elevated DMS concentrations in the N2-treatment (Fig. 8) could be interpreted as a limitation of the photosensitizing capacity of CDOM and/or the availability of substrates for H-abstraction.
 Although the exact mechanism responsible for DMS photodegradation in natural waters is not well established, the OH radical is likely implicated (Bouillon and Miller, 2005; Williams et al., 2009).
 OH radicals in natural waters are produced from CDOM photochemistry (Mopper and Zhou, 1990) and photolysis of nitrate (Zafiriou and True, 1979) in the absence of O2, with an additional contribution from the (photo) Fenton reaction (Esplugas et al., 2002) in the presence of O2.
-As has been observed in gas-phase studies (Arsene et al., 2001), the reaction of the OH radical with DMS may produce the CH3 radical, though the dominant product of this reaction is DMSO in the presence of $O_2$ .
-The $CH_3$ radical then abstracts a hydrogen atom from DMS itself (Arthur and Lee, 1976) or other compounds such as thios (Neta et al., 1996) to produce $CH_4$ .
-In brackish or saline waters, the formation of $CH_3$ radicals may result from the reactions of DMS with the $Br_2^-$ and $CO_3^-$ radicals which are preferentially produced via the reaction of the HO radical with the bromide and carbonate/bicarbonate ions (True and Zafiriou, 1985).
-The involvement of the $CO_3^-$ in DMS oxidation has been confirmed by Bouillon and Miller (2005), though the individual steps of this process are unclear.
+As has been observed in gas-phase studies (Arsene et al., 2001), the reaction of the OH radical with DMS may produce the CH3 radical, though the dominant product of this reaction is DMSO in the presence of O2.
+The CH3 radical then abstracts a hydrogen atom from DMS itself (Arthur and Lee, 1976) or other compounds such as thios (Neta et al., 1996) to produce CH4.
+In brackish or saline waters, the formation of CH3 radicals may result from the reactions of DMS with the Br2- and CO3- radicals which are preferentially produced via the reactions of the HO radical with the bromide and carbonate and/or bicarbonate ions (True and Zafiriou, 1985).
+The involvement of the CO_3^- in DMS oxidation has been confirmed by Bouillon and Miller (2005), though the individual steps of this process are unclear.